-- Contributions by developers, either in-kind or in cash to cover the cost of a portion of the infrastructure improvement.
+- Contributions by developers through the BRA's Article 80 review process, either in-kind or cash contributions to cover the cost of a portion of the infrastructure improvement.
 This might include the contribution of land for open space or roads, construction of these roads and open space, or payment of cash into a fund for development of infrastructure. - Special-purpose Assessment District.
 Tax-exempt bonds could be sold to pay for infrastructure improvements and the repayment of these bonds could be recovered by a special assessment against properties in the district.